andrescruzsanchez/Housing-Market-Predictor/README.md

 	•	Feature Engineering: Creating and selecting meaningful features to enhance model performance.
 	•	Predictive Modeling: Implementing machine learning algorithms to forecast housing prices.

-The data files used for this project are too large for GitHub, but can be shared upon request.
-Please contact me if you are interested in accessing the data files.